Eigenvalues of random matrices with generalised correlations: a path integral approach

 where $\omega = x+iy$.
 This is verified in Fig. \ref{fig:examplespectrum}.

 We now turn our focus to finding the outlier eigenvalue $\lambda_{\mathrm{outlier}}$, for which the effect of the type-2 correlations is significant.
-The outlier eigenvalue satisfies \cite{orourke} (see also Section II.A of the SM)
+The outlier eigenvalue satisfies the known relation \cite{orourke, BENAYCHGEORGES2011494} (see also Section II.A of the SM)

 Notably, the off-diagonal elements of the resolvent matrix are required to find the outlier.
-Often, the resolvent matrix is presumed to be diagonal \cite{braymoore, kuczala2016eigenvalue, hertz2016path, baron2020dispersal}, but in our case the off-diagonal elements turn out to be crucial.
+Often, the resolvent matrix is presumed to be diagonal \cite{braymoore, kuczala2016eigenvalue, hertz2016path, baron2020dispersal}, but in the more general case considered here, the off-diagonal elements turn out to be crucial.

 Two observations aid us in evaluating the resolvent matrix, including its off-diagonal elements: (i) The resolvent is an analytic function of $\omega$ outside the bulk region of the eigenvalue spectrum [see Eq.~(\ref{bulkfromresolvent}) and Refs. \cite{sommers, kuczala2016eigenvalue, feinberg1997non}]; (ii) When the resolvent is analytic, we can show that the elements of the resolvent matrix correspond to the response functions of the following linear dynamical system,